 Natural Bridge Caverns – New Braunfels, Texas

-About 10,000 years ago, the Natural Bridge Caverns in Texas were home to a group of prehistoric settlers — evident in the large amount of artifacts discovered just within the entrance to the caverns.
+About 10,000 years ago, the Natural Bridge Caverns in Texas were home to a group of prehistoric settlers — evident in the large number of artifacts discovered just within the entrance to the caverns.
 One of the most popular destinations in Texas, there are multiple tours offered, from the Hidden Passages Tour to the Canopy Ropes Course just outside of the network of caves.

 Three Missouri Caves – Various Locations

 Missouri is known as the “cave state,” and a trip down Historic U.S. 66 take drivers past three well-known show caves – two privately owned and one (formerly privately owned) in a state park.